 - Genealogy also seems to have a role in developing KLS, where the involvement of human leukocyte antigen and hereditary immunity traits are being researched upon.

-- Some experts think that sleeping beauty syndrome may have a lot to do with autoimmune disorder, which causes the immune system to become overactive and causes the brain and the body to attacks itself.
+- Experts think that sleeping beauty syndrome may have a lot to do with autoimmune disorder, which causes the immune system to become overactive and causes the brain and the body to attacks itself.

 - The deficiency of dopamine too is believed to be causing this illness.
 This hormone regulates the normal function of the nervous system and is responsible for regulating tension and shock experienced by the brain and the body.